The ABCs of ANC: What is active noise-cancelling and why do I want it?

 Simultaneous noise cancellation and voice capture requires multiple microphones to get the job done effectively.
 Without multiple microphones, an ANC device has no way to tell the difference between desirable noise from the user’s speech and environmental noise; a single-microphone design would simply cancel out all noise, period.
 For this reason, most modern smartphones use at least two microphones to achieve better call clarity, placing one microphone next to the user’s mouth and another as far away as possible.
 With a multi-microphone system like this, smartphone ANC systems can not only capture the user’s voice clearly but even enhance it by comparing it to the ambient noise and knowing exactly what audio to let through.

 Despite having less case real estate to drill and fill, the best active noise-cancelling headphones and earbuds build on this same design principle and are often equipped with arrays of specialized microphones to deliver vocal clarity that’s a cut above the stock specs of a smartphone.
 For instance, the Jabra Elite 85t noise-cancelling earbuds feature a total of three microphones in each earbud: two dedicated solely to capturing internal and external ambient noise and one pointed at the user’s mouth.
-The Sony WF-1000XM4 earbuds, similarly, integrates one outward- and one inward-facing mic, plus a “beam-forming” mic to home in on vocals and an advanced processor dedicated to monitoring and adapting ANC performance (see our full review here).
+The Sony WF-1000XM4 earbuds, similarly, integrates one outward- and one inward-facing mic, plus a “beam-forming” mic to home in on vocals and an advanced processor dedicated to monitoring and adapting ANC performance (making it an earbud we appreciate).
 Manufacturers take slightly different approaches, some pack more pickups and chipsets and/or optimized algorithms than others, but the desired result is the same: own the drone.

 What’s the opposite of active noise-cancelling?